Selection 1 Selection 2

 SECR Photo Z Feedback:

-This is an SER Class F on a down train at Grove Park in the mid
+This is an SER Class F locomotive on a down train at Grove Park in the mid

 1890's.The wagons visible are SER opens built in large quantities from